kythyria/headlessmetaverseclient/README.md

 that error handling is sub-par so errors might not be sent to your client (this includes the one where you tried to log in too soon after logging out or crashing).

+If your client doesn't display the numerics used for presence sensibly (such as irssi), pass `--presence-notices` on the command line and they'll be sent as `NOTICE` instead.

 ## Supported:

  * Logging in